-Hermit crabs have soft rear bodies and use a sea snail shell to protect their body from predators.
-They curl
+Hermit crabs use a sea snail shell to protect their soft rear body from predators, curling the rear body and hooked tail

-their rear body and hooked tail around the inside of the shell to walk about and move to a larger shell as they grow.
+around the inside of the shell to walk about.
+They move to a larger shell as they grow.

 The (Dwarf) Blue-leg/Blue-legged Hermit Crab, also called the Tri-coloured and Three-coloured, is native to the Caribbean.